ModelEarth/community/README.md

 </h3>

-We're combing Industry Analytics, Impacts, Demographics and Machine Learning using the EPA's new environmental indicator models.
+We're combing industry analytics, impacts, demographics and machine learning using the EPA's new environmental indicator models.
 Choose an area below to compete for $10,000 in awards in 2021 using <a href="../io/charts/">new input-output widgets</a> to create interfaces for communities using 24 environmental indicators across 388&nbsp;industries.<br><br>

 <div>